Darshanram23/chatapp/README.md

             "Specifying a channel id is required when starting ChannelActivity" }

-        // Step 1 - Create three separate ViewModels for the views so it's easy
         //          to customize them individually
         val factory = MessageListViewModelFactory(cid)
         val messageListHeaderViewModel: MessageListHeaderViewModel by viewModels { factory }